Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 Baisakhi is a holy day for the Buddhists as they believe that Gautama Buddha, the founder of Buddhism attained enlightenment or Nirvana on this day.

-Contemporary Relevance of The Festival
+Contemporary Relevance Of The Festival

 The festival of Baisakhi is celebrated by different communities for various reasons, despite which the main motive behind the festival stays the same.
 The idea at the core of this festival is to pray, socialise, and enjoy good food.
 Baisakhi has a dedication for spreading harmony, peace, and love and to socialize within the community and outside of the community.